huriettic/csharpsdl3portalrenderer/README.md

-The story is you are a big fat sphere and you move around a level and can you tell I got the sphere triangle collision working?
+The story is you are a big fat sphere and you move around a level.

+Can you tell I got the sphere triangle collision working?